matganine/TestPT2/README.md

 product and design team.

 ## Overview
-This library contains all the assets and fonts used in Pearltrees.
+This library contains all the assets used in Pearltrees.

 ## Usage